Jogbani railway station

-Jogbani railway station is located in the town of Jogbani, in the Araria district of Bihar, India.
+Jogbani railway station (station code: JBN), is located in the town of Jogbani, in the Araria district, of Indian state of Bihar.
 The station is situated approximately 2 kilometres (1.2 mi) from the India–Nepal border, making it an important transit point for both passenger and freight movement between the two countries.

 It operates under the Northeast Frontier Railway (NFR) zone of Indian Railways and falls within the Katihar railway division.

 Redevlopment

 Jogbani Railway Station has recently undergone a major transformation.
 A new station building and platform sheds have been completed, while the station yard is being upgraded with the construction of a pit line (for train maintenance) and a washing shed.

 Jogbani Railway Station has recently undergone major upgrades, including the construction of a new station building and platform sheds, while the station yard is being upgraded with a pit line and washing shed.